El Oued Province: Climate

 El Oued Province experiences a hot desert climate.
 Winters are mild, with average temperatures around 11 C in January, but summers are hot with average temperatures around 32 C, average maxima around 40 C and the hottest days approaching 50 C. Precipitation is very low throughout the province, but somewhat more rain does fall in the north, particularly during the winter and adjacent months.

 Neighbouring districts

-El Oued Province is bordered to the northeast by Tébessa Province, to the north by Khenchela Province, to the northwest by Biskra Province, to the south and southwest by Ouargla Province, to the southeast by Tunisia's Tataouine Governorate, and to the east by Tunisia's Tozeur and Kebili Governorates.
+El Oued Province is bordered to the northeast by Tébessa Province, to the north by Khenchela Province, to the northwest by Biskra Province, to the west by El M'Ghair Province to the south and southwest by Ouargla Province, to the southeast by Tunisia's Tataouine Governorate, and to the east by Tunisia's Tozeur and Kebili Governorates.

 History

 The province was created from Biskra Province in 1984.

 Administrative divisions

 The province is made up of 10 districts, which are divided into 22 communes or municipalities.